 The IoT attacks are getting worse day by day.
 There is a running joke regarding connected gadgets and the internet of things: “the ‘’S’ in IoT stands for security.”
-Almost every researcher finds the security flaws with a connected device.
+Almost every researcher finds security flaws with a connected device.
 And this is laterally increasing.
 We can think it in the security cameras, toys and even in the smart locks.
-IoT has a bad security record.
-As it broke the Internet when 100,000, IoT devices ensnared in Mirai botnet.
+IoT has a lousy security record as it broke the Internet when 100,000, IoT devices ensnared in Mirai botnet.
 It also took down the Netflix, Twitter, Amazon and The New York Times.

 Similarly, The user’s homes, the business consists of more and more connected devices.
 It also used for making the people life easier and better.
 IoT industry is expected to grow to 20.4 billion devices by 2020.
 Similarly, business is also expected to spend $134 billion annually by 2022 just on the cybersecurity for IoT devices according to the Juniper Research.

 Since more connected devices are increasing, it also has more vulnerabilities.
-But, security of these devices is not getting any better soon.
+But, the security of these devices is not getting any better soon.
 Various researchers have warned about the situation, but the problem is getting worse day by day.
-Main possible reason for getting worse is no ones listening to this grave problem.
+A main possible reason for getting worse is no ones listening to this grave problem.

 A Kaspersky Lab researcher told

 According to Denis Makrushin, a Kaspersky Lab researcher said they demonstrated the problems last year.
 This year, it’s the same problems but with huge numbers.
 It shows the increase in this type of vulnerabilities.
 It is providing a more significant threat to the more than 8.4 billion IoT devices already available today.
 Notably, more security vulnerabilities have popped out in the old methods.
 Researchers have exposed weaknesses affecting robots in malls, decades-old gas pumps and also in smart cameras for homes.